Key Takeaways

 Acceptance and Commitment Therapy (ACT)

 Maintaining a thought log helps identify patterns in your OCD symptoms.
-Track the situations that trigger intrusive thoughts, the content of those thoughts, your anxiety levels, and whether you performed compulsions.
+Track the situations that trigger intrusive thoughts, the content of those thoughts, your anxiety levels, and compulsive behavior.
 This data reveals trends that inform your treatment approach and demonstrates progress over time.

 Support systems play a major role in OCD recovery.
 Whether through individual therapy, group therapy, or peer support communities, connecting with others who understand the experience reduces isolation and provides practical coping strategies.
 Family members and friends benefit from learning about OCD to provide appropriate support without inadvertently enabling compulsions.